Options for paying for classes.

 Students have a variety of options for paying for classes.
 Students must pay fees and tuition once they are registered.
-If a student doesn't pay their fees and tuition the college has the authorization of de-registering them from their classes.
-So it is important that a payment option is selected immediately.
+Should students fail to pay their fees and tuition, the college has authorization to de-register them from classes.
+Please choose a payment option immediately to avoid de-registration.

 Forms of payment include cash, Visa®, MasterCard®, Discover® Card, money order, or check.

 All financial obligations are due and payable at the time they are incurred if the payment due date for a given term has passed.
 If payment in full is not received by the stated deadlines, you may be de-registered from your classes.
 Random administrative de-registrations occur at the discretion of the College through the end of the official drop/add period.
 Payment for any courses not dropped prior to the end of the official drop/add period will be the student’s responsibility.